 Needless to say, I am consuming all my favorite cold weather comfort foods, like Mexican Spiced Hot Chocolate, hot tea, soup, stew and chili, in an effort to warm up!
 Today’s Brisket and Chicken Brunswick Stew recipe is definitely hearty and warm, making it a great dinner idea for these cold winter months!

-To be honest, I had never heard of Brunswick Stew until a few years ago when my brother-in-law, who is from Georgia, asked me if I had a good recipe.
+To be honest, I had never heard of Brunswick Stew until a few years ago when someone asked me if I had a good recipe.
 I, of course, had to do some research to find out what it was all about.
 Turns out Brunswick Stew is a very popular southern dish, especially in the states of Georgia and Virginia.
 It is a tomato based stew that usually has lima beans, butter beans, corn, okra, other assorted vegetables and meat.
 Back in the day, squirrel and rabbit was commonly used; but now days pork and chicken are the most common meats found in Brunswick Stew.

 This Texas style, Brisket and Chicken Brunswick Stew is a great way to use up leftover brisket and chicken, which can sometimes dry out when reheated, but not when used in soup or stew!
 Not only will this stew recipe warm you up, it is so easy and a great 30 minute meal!